-Ten Lakes Trail is a 12.7 mile moderately trafficked out and back trail located near Yosemite National Park, CA that features a lake and is rated as moderate.
+Ten Lakes Trail is a 12.7 mile moderately trafficked out and back trail located near Yosemite National Park, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 Directions from Arch Rock Entrance: Travel along the Merced River on Highway 140 to the Old Big Oak Flat Road junction.
 Turn left on to Old Big Oak Flat Road and drive 9.5 miles to Tioga Road.
 Turn right on Tioga Road and travel 19.5 miles to the Ten Lakes Trailhead.

 The hike can be a bit rough for back packing, there is a good easy steady climb for about 4 miles to a beautiful meadow, then some crazy steep and rocky switch backs for around a mile that will top off at above 9,500 with some awesome views, then a 1000ft rocky switch back descent to the main lake.
 I would rate this trail as moderate to advanced for backpacking.
 The main lake has trout in it and is great for fishing, the upper lakes are void of any trout to save the Yosemite frog, so if you hike to the upper lakes which are beautiful don't bother bringing a fishing pole.
 The views from the lake are awesome, great spots to camp and not to many bugs in early August.
 6 miles and a 2,300 hike up switch backs makes for a long day be prepared.